-When applying for life insurance, the underwriters will consider a variety of different factors when analyzing an applicant for approval for coverage.
+A variety of different factors are considered when underwriters are analyzing an applicant for approval for coverage.

 In many cases, activities such as jogging or swimming will not typically cause the underwriters concern.